-With the season of cleaning right around the corner we want to share our best floor cleaning tips and our favourite floor cleaning products!
-In this article we will tackle all things flooring: tile and grout, hardwood, laminate, vinyl and carpet!
+With the season of cleaning right around the corner we want to share our best floor cleaning tips and our favourite products!
+In this article we will tackle all things flooring: tile and grout, hardwood, laminate, vinyl and carpet.
+Let’s get started!

-When you’re cleaning your floors remember to pull furniture and appliances away from the walls.
+When cleaning your floors remember to pull furniture and appliances away from the walls.
 Also, don’t forget to vacuum your air vents and trim while you’re back there too.
-You want to make sure you start spring off on the right foot and pick up all the dirt and dust that has been lingering in your home all winter.
+Make sure you start spring off on the right foot and pick up all the dirt and dust that has been lingering in your home all winter.

 Tile & Grout

-Cleaning your tile grout is important because no matter how clean your tiles are, the surface will look dated and old if the grout is dirty.
-Tile itself is very easy to clean and keep clean but grout on the other hand requires a little more elbow grease.
+Cleaning your tile’s grout is important.
+No matter how clean your tiles are, the surface will look dated and old if your grout is dirty.
+Tile itself is very easy to keep clean, but grout on the other hand, requires a little more elbow grease.

-First you will want to scrub and clean your grout with a neutral cleaner.
-Once that is complete, mop the entire surface to clean up any remaining bits of dirt and to help your tile shine!
-After you have cleaned your tile and grout you should consider applying a grout sealer, that is unless your grout is epoxy-based.
-Sealing your grout will protect against staining in the future and save you from having to scrub your grout clean again next year.
-Just make sure the surface is completely dry before applying the sealant according to manufacturers instructions.
+First, you’ll want to scrub and clean your grout with a neutral cleaner.
+Once that is complete, mop the entire surface to clean up any remaining bits of dirt to help your tile shine!
+If your grout isn’t epoxy-based, consider applying a grout sealer after you have cleaned your tile and grout.
+Sealing your grout will protect against future staining and save you from having to scrub your grout clean each time.
+Be sure you make sure the surface is completely dry before applying the sealant, and always follow the manufacturers’ instructions.

-The sun is starting to shine through the windows but unfortunately, that means dusty hardwood floors are much more noticeable.
+The sun is starting to shine through the windows but unfortunately, that makes dusty hardwood floors more noticeable.

 Hardwood floors are a little more sensitive to dirt and moisture over other flooring options.
 So, to properly clean your hardwood floors you will first want to throw away that dust bunny filled broom and forget about the mop.
 Second, pick up either a misting spray mop, we suggest Bona Hardwood Cleaners, or microfibre cleaning pads, which are more effective for trapping and collecting dirt on hardwood floors.
 Finally, invest in a quality vacuum cleaner that does not use a rotating brush head as this may scratch your floor.
 Nothing collects dirt and dust from hardwood floors quite like a vacuum does, so don’t forget to vacuum regularly!